alastairknowles/cytora-aak/readme.md

 ### CI/CD

-Deployment pipeline runs on merge to master.
+Deployment pipeline runs on merge to main.
 Feature branches verify that infrastructure changes are valid.

+### CircleCi

+A custom docker image was created to simplify creating the pipeline in CircleCI.